rafadc/rhythmic/README.md

 Rhythmic requires SDL installed.

-To install on MacOSX you must run
+To install on MacOSX through Homebrew you must run

     brew install sdl sdl_mixer

+You can also use Macports.
+You need the following packages:

+    libsdl_mixer

+    [optional - just issued warnings]
+    libsdl_gfx
+    libsdl_image
+    libsdl_ttf

 Also, some versions of readline are blocking so if you experience sounds not being played you must add the following line to $HOME/.irb: